menu

 Great Bend is a tiny town located in the state of New York.
 With a population of 807 people and just one neighborhood, Great Bend is the third largest community in New York.

-Great Bend is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Great Bend doesn't have a public transportation system that people use for their commute.

-The education level of Great Bend citizens is a little higher than the average for US cities and towns: 23.20% of adults in Great Bend have at least a bachelor's degree.
+The citizens of Great Bend are slightly better educated than the national average of 21.84% for all cities and towns, with 23.20% of adults in Great Bend having a bachelor's degree or advanced degree.

 The per capita income in Great Bend in 2022 was $23,670, which is low income relative to New York and the nation.
 This equates to an annual income of $94,680 for a family of four.
 However, Great Bend contains both very wealthy and poor people as well.
 Great Bend also has one of the higher rates of people living in poverty in the nation, with 31.85% of its population below the federal poverty line.